CSCfi/pyops/README.md

 Adding node for monitoring:

 First we need to edit examples/createhostExample.py file and a add node name from where pyops will fetch template data.
-For example, if you want to add a new nodes in devel environment, then we can take metadata from a devel node p5.pouta.csc.fi.
-If your newserver is p20.pouta.csc.fi, then we can do following.
+For example, if you want to add a new nodes in devel environment, then we can take metadata from a devel node reference-server.domain.
+If your newserver is new-server.domain, then we can do following.

     $ export prod_ops_user="username"
     $ read -s prod_ops_pass
     $ export prod_ops_pass
     $ export prod_ops_base="https://your-opsview-server/opsview/rest/""
     $ vim examples/createhostExample.py
-data = opsprod.get_host_by_name("p5.pouta.csc.fi")
+data = opsprod.get_host_by_name("reference-server.domain")
-newserver = { "ip": "p20.pouta.csc.fi", "name": "p20.pouta.csc.fi" }
+newserver = { "ip": "new-server.domain", "name": "new-server.domain" }

-    $ python pyops/pyops.py examples/createhostExample.py
+    $ PYTHONPATH=./pyops python examples/createhostExample.py